 With health policy shifting to a community based, integrated system, the role of the District Nurse is absolutely central to high quality, person centred care.
 However, the standards which define the specialist practice of a District Nurse were originally developed in 1994 by the UKCC and have not since been updated by the Nursing and Midwifery Council (NMC).
 It was felt across the profession that there was a need to modernise standards for District Nurses, and the Queen’s Nursing Institute (QNI) and Queen’s Nursing Institute Scotland (QNIS) led a project to introduce new voluntary standards.
 These voluntary standards will enhance,…

+Fiona Oag, Clinical Team Lead from Kirkwall in Orkney received funding from QNIS to visit colleagues in NHS Borders.
 Below is the account of her experience.
 I was fortunate to have qualified for funding from QNIS to visit Kelso Community Nursing Team.
 The team has a band 7 Clinical Team Lead, 2 District Nurses, 3 Band 5’s and a nursing auxiliary.
 They have an evening service which operates from 17.00 until 22.00 from the local hospital.
-A nurse is identified before the shift ends that day who will deliver and collect the Out Of Hours (OOH) communication book from the hospital and take it back to the office the following day for call outs/ messages/updates.
-One of the objectives…
+A nurse is identified before the shift ends that day who will deliver and collect the Out Of Hours (OOH) communication book from the…

 Sensory impairments pose a threat to older people’s sense of dignity, and this project aimed to raise awareness, to nurses working in the community, of the information, support and advice available to people with sight and hearing loss in the Western isles.